tayvano/lazarus-bluenoroff-research/hacks-and-thefts/finnexus.md

 Private Key Compromise, Modified owner of contract

-According to community feedback and data on the chain, the token FNX of the Onchain option agreement FinNexus has been minted, transferred or sold in a large amount in a short period of time, involving more than 300 million FNX tokens (approximately US$7 million) in BSC and Ethereum , Some users reported that the owner authority of the project contract was previously modified

 It called it a smart contract hack but industry experts have refuted the claim, suggesting it was a stolen private key for the administrator account.

 According to community feedback and data on the chain, the token FNX of the Onchain option agreement FinNexus has been minted, transferred or sold in a large amount in a short period of time, involving more than 300 million FNX tokens (approximately US$7 million) in BSC and Ethereum , Some users reported that the owner authority of the project contract was previously modified.